 Who oversees PG&E's work at this site?

-PG&E has a robust fire prevention program that includes annual goat grazing and brush clearing to reduce fire hazards, maintenance of the tree plantations, maintenance of the on-site fire suppression facilities and water supplies, and maintenance of a network of roads and turnouts throughout the Site to facilitate access and segregate the tree plantation stands.
-While a major tree plantation fire is unlikely, if they were to burn in a fire to the point where they could not recover, PG&E would actively work with the Water Board to develop a replacement program to maintain groundwater levels.What would happen to the landfill in an earthquake?
+PG&E has a thorough fire prevention program that includes annual goat grazing and brush clearing to reduce fire hazards and on-site fire suppression facilities and water supplies to maintain the tree plantations.
+While a major tree plantation fire is unlikely, if trees were to burn to the point where they could not recover, PG&E would work actively with the Water Board to develop a replacement program to maintain groundwater levels.What would happen to the landfill in an earthquake?